Anessen/PSFalcon/Installation.md

 ## Manual Installation
 If you're unable to use the PowerShell Gallery to install the module, you can download directly from GitHub.

-1. Download the [master repository](https://github.com/CrowdStrike/psfalcon/archive/master.zip) as a ZIP.
+1. Download the [latest release](https://github.com/CrowdStrike/psfalcon/releases) as a ZIP.
-2. Unpack the archive, verify the module version, and move the contents of the `psfalcon-master` folder into your User Modules directory.
+2. Unpack the archive and move the contents of the folder into your User Modules directory.

 **NOTE**: `<current_version_number>` should be the current module version at the time you downloaded the repository.
 You can see the version number by looking `ModuleVersion` at the top of the `PSFalcon.psd1` file, or by running the `Import-PowerShellDataFile` command listed below.